 But now there is new reason to question such reassurances, and, indeed, any confidence that Dalton will act with restraint.
 While I certainly wouldn’t call her enthusiastic about taking away children, she recently has shown herself to be far too sanguine about the harmful effects of child removal.

 That is clear from a commentary she co-authored for the journal Pediatrics.
+(Other co-authors include Dr. Rachel Berger who runs the "Child Advocacy Center" at the University of Pittsburgh Medical Center.)
 The commentary puts her firmly in the camp of foster-care apologists, the people who desperately look for scholarly straws to grasp in order to refute the mountain of evidence that foster care often does enormous harm to the children it is meant to help.
 I expect this from Naomi Schaefer Riley.
 I did not expect it from Erin Dalton.

 Dalton’s bizarre commentary is an attack on an innocuous little study.
 The study demonstrated that teenage mothers who give birth while already in foster care are far more likely to have the infants taken from them than teenage mothers who are not in foster care.
 Half the teen mothers in foster care had their own children placed by age two.